 Four licensed influenza antiviral agents are available in the European Union/European Economic Area (EU/EEA): amantadine, rimantadine, zanamivir and oseltamivir.
-However, currently circulating seasonal influenza A viruses are resistant (>99%) to the two first antiviral agents; amantadine and rimantadine, which are included in a class of emerged in Europe [2] and was later detected throughout the world.
+However, seasonal influenza A viruses currently circulating are resistant (>99%) to the two first antiviral agents; amantadine and rimantadine.
+Oseltamivir and zanamivir are included in a class of drugs known as influenza NAI and are active against both influenza A and B viruses.

+In general, influenza viruses have been susceptible to the two NAIs available for treatment in the EU/EEA over the past ten years.
+However, during the 2007-2008 influenza season, an oseltamivir-resistant influenza A(H1N1) strain emerged in Europe [2] and was later detected throughout the world.
 This virus strain remained susceptible to zanamivir [3].
 Fortunately, this resistant strain has not circulated worldwide since the 2009 influenza A(H1N1) pandemic virus became dominant.
-Based on an analysis of 11 387 influenza viruses circulating globally in 2012- pandemic virus became dominant.
-Based on an analysis of 11 387 influenza viruses circulating globally in 2012- 2013, the proportion of A(H1N1)pdm09, A(H3N2), B/Victoria- or B/Yamagata-lineage viruses with reduced or highly reduced susceptibility was low (1%, 0.4%, 1% and 0.3%, respectively) to one or more of the NAIs tested been significantly greater than in the EU/EEA Member States, the level of antiviral resistance is low.
+Based on an analysis of 11 387 influenza viruses circulating globally in 2012-2013, the proportion of A(H1N1)pdm09, A(H3N2), B/Victoria- or B/Yamagata-lineage viruses with reduced or highly reduced susceptibility was low (1%, 0.4%, 1% and 0.3%, respectively) to one or more of the NAIs tested (oseltamivir, zanamivir, peramivir and laninamivir) [4].
+Even in parts of Asia, e.g. Japan, where use of antivirals has been significantly greater than in the EU/EEA Member States, the level of antiviral resistance is low.
 The neuraminidase inhibitors peramivir and laninamivir are licensed in some non EU/EEA countries; and peramivir is also licensed for use in USA and Japan, and laninamivir in Japan.

-126 In general, influenza viruses have been susceptible to the two NAIs available for treatment in the EU/EEA over the 127 past ten years.
-However, during the 2007-2008 influenza season, an oseltamivir-resistant influenza A(H1N1) strain prophylaxis of influenza disease (including seasonal, pandemic and zoonotic influenza).
+Although influenza vaccination is viewed as the primary tool for the prevention of seasonal influenza disease, influenza antivirals are authorised in the European Union/European Economic Area (EU/EEA) for treatment and prophylaxis of influenza disease (including seasonal, pandemic and zoonotic influenza).
 All EU Member States recommend NAIs, in combination with clinical supportive care, for treatment of severe, complicated or progressive illness, or for patients at high risk of complications, irrespective of vaccination status.
-Furthermore, influenza antivirals are being used for treatment and prophylaxis of severe influenza disease caused by zoonotic influenza antivirals are being used for treatment and prophystrains, especially if no vaccines are available [5].
+Furthermore, influenza antivirals are being used for treatment and prophylaxis of severe influenza disease caused by zoonotic influenza strains, especially if no vaccines are available [5].